dafo90/swiss-qr-bill-generator/README.md

 ## Todo

-- [ ] Dockerfile, docker-compose and pipeline configuration
 - [ ] [UI] Show exception
 - [ ] Add tests, tests and more tests :D
 - [ ] [UI] Add next to each field an input to set a static value (same field for each bill)